-Remote work is the future.
-Yes, employees will eventually return to offices, but the workforce will never be the same.
-You can applaud (or blame) the pandemic to some extent for this movement, but the remote trend was already on the up and up before COVID-19.
+Remote work is here to stay.
+Yes, many businesses have forced employees to return to offices, but the workforce will never be the same.
+You can applaud (or blame) the pandemic to some extent for this movement, but the remote trend was already on the up and up before Covid-19.

 However, managing remote teams isn’t something they teach you in business school.
 And it’s likely not something your boss or mentor has tons of experience with, either—it’s an emerging business phenomenon.